krtmlry/sf_product_sales/README.md

 ## About
 This pipeline will extract data from a csv file using `python`, load it into a staging table in `snowflake` and apply some transformations using `dbt`.
 The whole process will be orchestrated by `prefect`.

 This is an updated version of a previous ETL project.
-Reason for the update can be read [here](link).
+The reason for the update can be read [here](https://github.com/krtmlry/sf_product_sales/blob/main/reason.md).

 The postgres version can be seen [here](https://github.com/krtmlry/prefect-dbt-postgres).